-Templates were developed to collect all of the necessary price and quantity data required for the development of enterprise budgets.
+Templates were developed to collect all the necessary price and quantity data required for the development of enterprise budgets.
 The production technologies most appropriate for development have been selected.
 We are currently completing the data collection phase of this project.
-With all the data in hand, we will then enter the price and quantity data means into the spreadsheet templates to generate the enterprise budgets.
-From the enterprise budgets, we will then prepare the pro forma balance sheets, income statements, and cash flow budgets required to have a complete business plan example for prospective farmers, lenders, and policy-makers.
+With all the data in hand, we will then enter the price and quantity data means into the spreadsheet templates, to generate the enterprise budgets.
+From the enterprise budgets, we will then also prepare the pro forma balance sheets, income statements, and cash flow budgets required to have a complete business plan example for prospective farmers, lenders, and policymakers.

-ECONOMIC AND RISK ANALYSIS OF TILAPIA PRODUCTION IN KENYA
+ECONOMIC AND RISK ANALYSIS OF TILAPIA PRODUC-TION IN KENYA

-Tenth Work Plan, Marketing and Economic Analysis Research 4 (10MEAR4) Abstract
+Tenth Work Plan, Marketing and Economics Analysis Research 4 (10MEAR4) Abstract

-Carole R. Engle Department of Aquaculture and Fisheries University of Arkansas at Pine Bluff Pine Bluff, Arkansas, USA
+Carole R. Engle Aquaculture/Fisheries Center University of Arkansas at Pine Bluff Pine Bluff, Arkansas, USA